 About White Pine

-First and foremost is the Shikari Lineage of tracking guides from the jungles of Northern India where our founder Matt Shull’s father was born.
-Here Ernie Shull, Matt’s Grandfather spent 20 years as the Shikari Manager for the Dangs District in the gorgeous foothills of the Himalayas.
-The famous author and Shikari Jim Corbett from the neighboring Kumaon region was the first western writer to document the ancient knowledge of interspecies communication, this coupled with the eye of a master tracker, allowed Jim to stalk and harvest some of the most notorious man-eating cats in the region, some like the Temple Tiger were responsible for killing over 300 people over a 10 year period.
-Like Jim, Ernie utilized his incredible naturalist knowledge paired with bird language and tracking to harvest several cats like the Man-Eating Leopard of Subir.
+The famous author and Shikari Jim Corbett from the neighboring Kumaon region was the first western writer to document the ancient knowledge of interspecies communication.
+This, coupled with the eye of a master tracker, allowed Jim to stalk and harvest some of the most notorious man-eating cats in the region.
+Some, like the Temple Tiger, were responsible for killing over 300 people over a 10 year period.
+Like Jim, Ernie utilized his incredible naturalist knowledge, paired with bird language and tracking, to harvest several cats, like the Man-Eating Leopard of Subir.
 It is the skills, stories and philosophy of “jungle etiquette” that define the Shikari Lineage that we are so honored to carry.

 Coyote Mentoring Philosophy

 We owe the philosophy of Coyote Mentoring to the work of Tom Brown Jr. founder of The Tracker School in New Jersey.
-This system of storytelling, inspiration, shared passion and questioning guide students towards Vision.
+This system of storytelling, inspiration, shared passion and questioning guides students towards vision.
 The philosophy of Coyote Mentoring evolved through Stalking Wolf’s mentoring of Tom and Tom’s mentoring of Jon Young.
 The beauty of this method lies in its simplicity and it’s adherence to core principles.
-Through Coyote Mentoring the primary function of education is to discover inspiration, passion and vision.
+Through Coyote Mentoring, the primary function of education is to discover inspiration, passion and vision.
 An awesome resource for this philosophy is the book Coyote’s Guide to Connecting with Nature, co-authored by Ellen Haas, Evan McGown, and Jon Young.

 8 Shields Curriculum